cosimino81/Data-Analysis/README.md

 # Data-Analysis
-In this repository is shown how to use python in order to different kind of data analysis.
+In this repository is shown how to use python in order to do different kind of data analysis.

 Here I analyse two differnt datasets and I try to answer to some basic questions in order to get meaningful informations from the data.